Facts About Peripheral Vascular Disease

-Peripheral vascular disease (PVD) is a disease of the blood vessels outside the heart and brain.
-Peripheral vascular disease is caused by structural changes in the blood vessels, such as inflammation and tissue damage, and fatty build-ups in arteries that block normal blood flow.
+Peripheral vascular disease (PVD), also called peripheral artery disease, is a disorder of the blood vessels outside the heart and brain that prevents enough blood from getting to the limbs.
+The condition is caused by structural changes in the blood vessels, such as inflammation and tissue damage, and fatty deposits in the arteries that block normal blood flow (atherosclerosis).
 This build-up can increase the risk for heart attack or stroke.
-It can also be a narrowing of vessels that carry blood to the legs, arms, stomach or kidneys.
-This narrowing can result in poor blood flow to arms and legs, with peripheral vascular disease of the legs being the most common.
-When walking or exercising, leg muscles do not get enough blood, and painful cramps can occur.
+When the blood vessels that carry blood to the legs, arms, stomach or kidneys become too narrow, the result can be poor blood flow to the arms and legs.
+A common symptom of PVD is pain cramps in the legs muscles when walking or exercising.

 - Sores that are slow to heal